vplesko/OrbLang/docs/index.md

 ---
 # Introduction

 If you are here, you are likely interested in learning more about the Orb programming language.
 This document is written as a guide to writing code in Orb, and tries to explain all the possibilities you have when using this language.
-It will first go through the basics - concepts shared with many other languages (though they may work differently in Orb), before moving on to more advanced and exciting techniques.
+It will first go through the basics - concepts shared with many other languages (though they may work slightly differently in Orb), before moving on to more advanced and exciting techniques.

 But first, a few words on Orb from a very high level.